 An athlete’s feet are under a lot of stress, making them especially susceptible to injury.
 When athletes push their bodies to perform, they put pressure on the feet.
 From training to competing, people who actively participate in athletic activity are constantly putting themselves at risk for injury.
-At our Las Vegas podiatry office, we aim to treat sports foot injuries as quickly and efficiently as possible, helping athletes to recover and return to their usual activities in as little time as possible.
+At our Hawaii podiatry office, we aim to treat sports foot injuries as quickly and efficiently as possible, helping athletes to recover and return to their usual activities in as little time as possible.

 Did you know…

 that the feet must sustain up to 20 times a person’s body weight during certain sports activities?
 Perhaps that is why approximately 25 percent of all sports-related injuries involve either the foot or ankle.
 Nearly all sports and activities increase the risk of foot and ankle injuries, including:

 Athletes can injure any part of their feet, though certain types of injuries are more prevalent than others.
 Examples include: